High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Introduction

 \subsection{Possible sources of the discrepancy and early two-photon exchange calculations}

-It was noted that the discrepancy between the Rosenbluth and polarization data could be resolved if there were a common systematic error in the cross section measurements yielding a (5-8)\% $\varepsilon$-dependent correction~\cite{arrington03a, guichon03, arrington04a}.
+It was noted that the discrepancy between the Rosenbluth and polarization data could be resolved if there were a common systematic error in the cross-section measurements yielding a (5-8)\% $\varepsilon$-dependent correction~\cite{arrington03a, guichon03, arrington04a}.
 Several attempts were made to understand the nature of the discrepancy, with many focusing on the potential impact of missing two-photon exchange (TPE) contributions.

 Guichon and Vanderhaeghen~\cite{guichon03} expressed the hadronic vertex function in terms of three independent complex amplitudes or generalized form factors that depend on both $Q^2$ and $\varepsilon$.
-The reduced cross section $\sigma_R$ and the recoil-polarization observables were expressed in terms of these generalized from factors, with TPE contributions assumed to yield corrections at the few-percent level.
-For the polarization observables, this translates into few-percent corrections to $\mugegm$.
-Rosenbluth separations are much more sensitive to small corrections, in particular if they modify the $\varepsilon$ dependence at large $Q^2$, where the cross section contribution from $\gep$ is only a 5-10\% correction to the dominant contribution from $\gmp$.
+The reduced cross section $\sigma_R$ and the recoil-polarization observables were expressed in terms of these generalized form factors, with TPE contributions assumed to yield corrections at the few-percent level.
+For the polarization observables, this translates into few-percent corrections to the extracted values of $\mugegm$.
+Rosenbluth separations are much more sensitive to small corrections to the cross section, in particular if they modify the small $\varepsilon$ dependence coming from $\gep$.
+For $Q^2 \gtorder 3$~GeV$^2$, the cross-section contribution from $\gep$ is at most a few percent, and even small TPE corrections could yield a comparable contribution.

-A low energy hadronic model which accounts for the proton intermediate state but neglects excited intermediate states was proposed by Blunden, Melnitchouk, and Tjon~\cite{blunden03}.
+A low energy hadronic model which accounts for the proton intermediate state but neglects excited intermediate states was proposed in Ref.~\cite{blunden03}.
 In this model, TPE corrections from elastic contributions (box and crossed-box diagrams) were included.
-Their results showed a $\sim$2\% $\varepsilon$ dependence with small nonlinearities at small $\varepsilon$ and insignificant $Q^2$ dependence.
+Their results showed a $\approx$2\% $\varepsilon$ dependence with small nonlinearities at small $\varepsilon$ and insignificant $Q^2$ dependence.